CEO Shadow Program

 Coffee Chat with the CLO

-This session is designed to answer any questions you may have about your learnings or observations during your time in the Shadow Program.
+This session is designed to answer any questions you may have about your learnings or observations during your time in the CEO Shadow Program.
 Should it be useful or complementary to your time as a CEO Shadow, our Chief Legal Officer (CLO) hosts Monthly Shadow Chats.

 Please @ mention the CLO’s Sr. EBA in #ceo-shadow should you wish to be added to an upcoming session, or if you would like to schedule a 1:1 coffee chat with the CLO.
-This option is available to all Shadows, past, present, and future.
+This option is available to all shadows: past, present, and future.

 Explore the CEO Shadow project

-CEO Shadows use the ceo-shadow project to track issues and coordinate the requests that result from the CEO’s meetings.
+CEO Shadows use the ceo-shadow tasks project to track issues and coordinate the requests that result from the CEO’s meetings.
 It is linked in the CEO Shadow channel description on Slack.
 Check out the ongoing CEO Shadow tasks on the To Do issue board.

 Review the CEO’s calendar